Kernnadochea/Raspberry_Pi_NAS/README.md

   Step 6: Create a shared folder
   - Under the "Storage" drop-down select "Shared Folder" and select "Create" icon.
   - Give the folder a name and select the drive.
+Create one for SMB and one for NFS.

   ![image](https://github.com/user-attachments/assets/e7b5f3dd-35fa-42dd-8769-6860879c7cd3)

   - Pending configuration changes message, select apply
   - Still under the "Shared Folder" tab, we want to select the drive and then select permissions
-  - Give your user and group "Read/Write" permissions
+  - Give your group "Read/Write" permissions

   ![image](https://github.com/user-attachments/assets/a6100181-b699-4072-b3d4-87cf1e3b8ef0)